 Repot in spring every 3-4 years or when it outgrows its pot.
 It's a good idea to use a heavy container to prevent toppling.
 This thick-trunked tree can get top-heavy.
-Also, be careful of those spines when handling this plant.
-Wear thick garden gloves and wrap a newspaper or old towel around the trunk when repotting it to protect your hands.
+Also, be careful of those sharp spines when handling this plant.
+Wear thick garden gloves and wrap a newspaper or old towel around the trunk while repotting to protect your hands.

 Leaf drop in winter is perfectly normal.
 Madagascar palm may even drop all its leaves.
 But, don't worry.
 It'll grow more leaves in spring when it gets the sunshine and warmth it loves.
 Don't over-water a shedding plant -- that's a sure-fire way to kill Pachypodium lamerei.
 When the plant comes out of dormancy and you see new leaves growing, that's your cue to resume normal watering and fertilizing.